-I am a grad student at the Institute for Quantum Matter (IQM) at Johns Hopkins University, working toward my PhD in physics under Collin Broholm as a Gardner Fellow and a Lockheed Martin ARCS fellow.
-I study collective magnetic phenomena via neutron scattering (described by that equation up top), and theory.
+I obtained my PhD in July 2018 at the Institute for Quantum Matter (IQM) at Johns Hopkins University, working toward my PhD in physics under Collin Broholm as a Gardner Fellow and Lockheed Martin/KPMG ARCS fellow.
+I study collective phenomena in condensed matter through crystal growth/characterization, advanced spectroscopy (mostly neutron scattering), and theory.

-I've also spent a fair bit of time working with frustrated magnetic systems, where competing interactions lead to large degeneracies that make for intriguing dynamics.
-Besides the spin-liquid state described above, magnon decays can be present in strongly interacting frustrated systems.
-This effect is a truly quantum one where interacting magnons, the quasi-particles of spin-waves, obtain a finite lifetime due to the presence of non-collinearity down to absolute zero.
+I've also spent a fair bit of time working with frustrated magnetic systems, where competing interactions lead to large ground state degeneracies and intriguing dynamics.
+For instance, magnon decays can be present in frustrated magnetic systems.
+Magnon decays are when interacting magnons, the quasi-particles of spin-waves, obtain a finite lifetime even at zero temperature.

-At home I have many hobbies, including propagation of corals & general saltwater reef keeping, music performance & sound engineering (attended Berklee College of Music before deciding to study waves differently), fishing, hiking (especially the Grand Canyon), car repair (Jeeps or German), and whatever other projects I can fit into my basement.
+At home I have many hobbies, including propagation of corals & general saltwater reef keeping, music performance & sound engineering (attended Berklee College of Music before deciding to study waves a bit differently), fishing, hiking (especially the Grand Canyon), car repair (Jeeps or German), and whatever other projects I can fit into the basement.